Consultation Process and Guidance Notes

 Consultation Process For Street Trading Applications

-(1) Copy of all applications are sent to City Transportation, West Midlands Police and where relevant, City Centre Managers Office, for comment, unless a previous application had been made for the same position and had been rejected.
+(1) Copy of all applications are sent to City Transportation, The Director of Public Health, West Midlands Police and where relevant, City Centre Managers Office, for comment, unless a previous application had been made for the same position had been rejected.
 Should an objection be received from any of these consultative bodies, the application will be rejected, and the applicant advised by letter.

 (2) If no objections are raised, a public notice giving details of the application (does not include name and address) will be posted on street furniture adjacent to the site applied for.
 This notice will be in place for a minimum of 21 days in order to allow local traders or public to object or comment upon the application.